psaikido/hugle.uk/pages/hk/sun/flowers.md

 the flowers I'd bought you to celebrate
 to celebrate your return to home
 and me and not to flee to your new end
-without me in another country with your new boyfried
+without me in another country with your new boyfriend
 I looked at the flowers

 carnations I think blue and pink